JasonP02/JasonP02.github.io/_projects/sparse-autoencoder.md

 ---

 ## Overview
 Research project focused on understanding and implementing sparse autoencoders for neural network interpretability.
-This is an ongong project with a lot of unresolved details.
-Currently investigating how a pretrained SAE can investigate the chain of thought reasoning for models like OpenAI o1.
+This is an ongoing project with a lot of unresolved details.
+Currently investigating how a pretrained SAE can investigate the chain of thought reasoning for models like GPT-3.

 ## Technical Details
-• Implementation of sparse autoencoder architectures
+• Implementation of sparse autoencoder architectures.
-• Training pipeline development
+• Training pipeline development.
-• Cloud computing integration
+• Cloud computing integration.
-• Performance optimization
+• Performance optimization.

 <div class="tech-stack">
   <span class="tech-tag">Python</span>